grpc-ecosystem/protoc-gen-grpc-gateway-ts/README.md

 3. POJO request construction guarded by message type definitions, which is way easier compare to `grpc-web`
 4. No need to use swagger/open api to generate client code for the web.

+## Get Started

+### Install `protoc-gen-grpc-gateway-ts`
+You will need to install `protoc-gen-grpc-gateway-ts` before it could be picked up by the `protoc` command.
+Just run `cd protoc-gen-grpc-gateway-ts; go install .`

+### Sample Usage
+`protoc-gen-grpc-gateway-ts` will be used along with the `protoc` command.
+A sample invocation looks like the following:

+`protoc --grpc-gateway-ts_out=ts_import_roots=$(pwd),ts_import_root_aliases=base:. input.proto`

+As a result the generated file will be `input.pb.ts` in the same directory.

 ## Parameters:
 ### `ts_import_roots`
 Since a protoc plugin do not get the import path information as what's specified in `protoc -I`, this parameter gives the plugin the same information to figure out where a specific type is coming from so that it can generate `import` statement at the top of the generated typescript file.
 Defaults to `$(pwd)`

 ### `ts_import_root_aliases`
 If a project has setup alias for their import.
 This parameter can be used to keep up with the project setup.
 It will print out alias instead of relative path in the import statement.
 Default is "".

+`ts_import_roots` & `ts_import_root_aliases` are useful when you have setup import alias in your project with the project asset bundler, e.g. Webpack.

 ### `fetch_module_directory` and `fetch_module_filename`
 `protoc-gen-grpc-gateway-ts` will a shared typescript file with communication functions.
 These two parameters together will determine where the fetch module file is located.
 Default to `$(pwd)/fetch.pb.ts`